Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 Clatsop Loop Trail from Indian Beach

-Be prepared for some burning calves as there is quite a hunk of uphill climbing involved in this hike.
-But with high elevation comes great views, and this hike isn’t short of them, with views out over the ocean and lighthouse.
-The loop is 2.5 miles in length, so although it is tough, it is definitely doable.
+Be prepared for some burning calves, as there is quite a hunk of uphill climbing involved along Clatsop Loop Trail.
+But with high elevation comes great views, and this hike isn’t short of them, with vistas out over the ocean and lighthouse.

-It starts at the information kiosk at the Indian Beach parking area and heads up to Hikers’ Camp, before looping back round to the parking lot, passing some breathtaking views of the coastline, including views of the Tillamook Rock lighthouse.
+The trail starts at the information kiosk at the Indian Beach parking area and heads up to Hikers’ Camp before looping back around to the parking lot, passing some breathtaking views of the coastline, including the Tillamook Rock lighthouse.

 RELATED: 11 Stunning Things To Do on the North Oregon Coast